 Strategies for translation, localization, and rollout

-Document Authoring (DA) can help you localize your content, but there are a number of things to consider before you get started.
-First it is good to understand the terms used when localizing content.
+Document Authoring (DA) can help you localize your content, but there are a number of considerations before you get started.
+It is good to understand the terms used when localizing content.

 Vocabulary